Medical Malpractice: When Can Patients Sue a Hospital for Negligence?

-If you are injured when receiving treatment in a hospital, can you sue the hospital for negligence or medical malpractice?
-Though hospitals are often on the hook for incompetent care provided by employees like paramedics, nurses, and medical technicians, they often are not responsible for a doctor's medical malpractice.
+If you are injured when receiving medical treatment in a hospital, can you sue the hospital for negligence or medical malpractice?
+Though hospitals are often on the hook for incompetent care provided by employees like nurses and medical technicians, they often are not responsible for a doctor's medical malpractice.

-Here's a primer on when a hospital is, and is not, responsible for medical malpractice committed by its employees and staff doctors.
+Here's a primer on when a hospital is, and is not, responsible for medical malpractice committed by employees, doctors, anesthesiologists, and other care providers.

 Hospitals Are Liable for Employee Actions

-Typically, nurses, medical technicians, and paramedics are hospital employees.
-As long as the employee was doing something job related when he or she injured the patient, the patient can sue the hospital.
-For example, if a paramedic employed by the hospital injects the wrong solution into the patient on the way to the hospital, particularly if the medical situation is not life threatening, then the hospital is liable for the paramedic's mistake.
+Typically, nurses, medical technicians, and support staff are hospital employees.
+As long as the employee was doing something job-related when he or she caused an injury to a patient, the patient can usually sue the hospital for resulting damages.
+For example, if a registered nurse (R.N.) employed by the hospital injects the wrong medication into an IV "push," and the patient ends up suffering harm as a result, then the hospital could probably be considered liable for the R.N.'s mistake.

 However, if a doctor makes a mistake and injures a patient while working in the hospital, the hospital will not be liable for the doctor's mistake unless the doctor is an employee (which is unlikely -- see below).

 Also, if a hospital employee commits malpractice while under a doctor's supervision, the patient can sue the doctor, but the hospital may be off the hook.
 Whether an employee is under the supervision of the doctor when the misdeed occurs depends on: